Jonesy22/Covid-Analyzer/README.md

   - Email results of the analyzer to your personal email
   - Sort data by categories
   - Look in depth at all categories within a chosen state

+# To run
+  - Run main.py in a Python IDE or by running it in a terminal with "python3 main.py" without the quotes.